The Art of Great Headlines – according to Victor O. Schwab

-In fact, looking at the inside cover of our well-thumbed copy of Schwab’s book, 2012 marks its 50th year in print.
+In fact, looking at the inside cover of my well-thumbed copy of Schwab’s book, How to Write a Good Advertisement, 2012 marked its 50th year in print.
+Great timing, then, for a reminder of the principles of great headlines, according to the man himself.

-‘Worth recounting is the story of Max Hart (of Hart, Schaffner & Marx) and his advertising manager, the late and great George L. Dyer.
+Worth recounting is the story of Max Hart (of Hart, Schaffner & Marx) and his advertising manager, the late and great George L. Dyer.
 They were arguing about long copy.
 To clinch the argument Mr. Dyer said, “I’ll bet you $10 I can write a newspaper page of solid type and you’d read every word of it.”

 Mr. Hart scoffed at the idea.
 “I don’t have to write a line of it to prove my point,” Mr. Dyer responded.
 “I’ll only tell you the headline.
-That would be “This page is all about Max Hart!”‘
+That would be “This page is all about Max Hart!”

 How to Write a Good Advertisement – A Short Course in Copywriting by Victor O. Schwab